 Note that only the word "review" is colored in this example.
 The reason for that is our regex only matches the word "review" and not all text thereafter.
 If we change the regex pattern to "\breview\b.*", the entire comment will be highlighted instead.

-From the TODO tool window, we can select a todo comment and navigate to it by double-clicking it or using the Jump to Source context menu (F4).
+From the TODO tool window, we can select a todo comment and navigate to it in the editor by double-clicking it or using the Jump to Source context menu (F4).
 In this tool window, we can also use the preview toolbar switch to see a preview of every todo in the TODO tool windows.

 When working in the editor, we can navigate between todo comments using the Ctrl+Alt+Up/Down (Cmd+Alt+Up/Down on Mac) keyboard shortcuts.